 - Will I only be successful once I create the next Facebook or Twitter?

-The bottom line is that anyone and everyone can learn how to code – regardless of their skills or who they are.
+The bottom line is that anyone and everyone can learn how to code, regardless of their skills or who they are.

 You don’t need to have great ideas or a master plan to create the next big tech startup.

-Learning programming has never been easier than today.
-Not to mention that skilled developers are one of the most sought-after employees in the world right now.
+Oh and did I mention that skilled developers are one of the most sought-after employees in the world, too?

-1. I need to be good at math to learn coding
+1: I need to be good at math to learn coding

-However, you will not be working with any advanced-level math concepts in the future if you are interested in web development.
+However, you will not be working with any advanced-level math concepts in the future if you are interested in building websites or web applications.

-What really matters in programming and web development is the ability to approach problems in structured, creative ways and to solve them efficiently.
-Hence, you will need skills in logical thinking and plenty of patience and perseverance to keep you going.
+You need to know how to tackle problems in structured, creative way to solve them efficiently.
+Thus, you will need skills in logical thinking and plenty of patience and perseverance to keep you going.